Enumeration of singular varieties with tangency conditions: Formulas

 \section{Formulas}

-Although we have expressed the universal polynomials as intersection numbers on Hilbert schemes, computing them from this point of view is not easy because the cycle $Y(\alpha,\beta, \delta)$ is usually very singular.
-Therefore the existing results come from wide range of methods and usually only work in special situations.
-In our framework, those results contribute to coefficients of generating series $T_{\alpha}(Y,D,E)$ or equivalently to universal polynomials.
-As long as there are enough special cases to generate the algebraic cobordism group, all coefficients can be computed.
+The key idea of this article is expressing the number of singular varieties as intersection numbers on Hilbert schemes.
+This approach can prove the existence of universal polynomials, but computing them from this point of view seems unfeasible because the cycle $Y(\alpha,\beta, \delta)$ can be very singular.
+The known formulae come from wide range of methods and usually only work in special situations.
+In the framework of this article, those results contribute to coefficients of generating series $T_{\alpha}(Y,D,E)$ or equivalently to universal polynomials.
+If there are enough special cases to generate the algebraic cobordism group, all coefficients can be computed.

 For general K3 surfaces and primitive line bundles, the generating series of nodal curves can be expressed in modular forms and quasi-modular forms \cite[Theorem~1.1]{Tz}.
 So it is natural to ask if other generating series (eg. on CY3 or log canonical manifold) will be in modular form and quasi-modular forms.
 Even if not, then is it possible to find a closed form of generating series?
 So far we can not answer these questions.
-But it will be very helpful if more computations can be made.
+More computations will be helpful to support or disprove such conjectures.

-Below we list existing results on the enumeration of singular varieties and/or with tangency conditions.
+The currently known formulae are listed below.
 In Example \ref{leading}, we compute leading terms of universal polynomials from the case of one singular point or one tangency point.
-The same method works in general by Corollary \ref{exp} so the formulas below do not only apply to their original setting but also contribute to infinitely many universal polynomials.
+The same method works in general by Corollary \ref{exp} so the formulae below do not only apply to their original setting but also contribute to infinitely many universal polynomials.